TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project_canada.md

 #### Curriculum Competencies - Collaborative, Iterative, Sharing

 In Agile project management, developers stay focussed on creating something that works in small cycles, and take time to reflect on client feedback and team experience.
 If the project is 5 works days, each day might be an "iteration".

-The plan for each day should be to get "something working", or "something presentable".
+The goal for each iteration should be to have "something working", or "something presentable".
 In product development, we call it a "minimum viable product", or MVP.
 Daily sharing of peer progress allows for the cross-pollination of ideas as well.

 Finally, when the final project is presented, provide a chance for students to share about their creation journey and project learnings.
 This prepares them to be smarter and wiser for their next project.

 ---